 Roller coasters and thrill rides push you to your limits, so why not challenge your taste buds as well?
 Expand your gastronomical horizons at the Best Place to Try Something New in Universal Studios, the Leaky Cauldron in Diagon Alley.
 This Wizarding World restaurant serves up classic English dishes such as Bangers and Mash, Toad in the Hole and Cottage Pie.
 The Leaky Cauldron has some of the best food in the park and comes with an experience unlike anything else.
 Step into the world of Harry Potter and sample some of the favorites of Hogwarts students and London muggles alike.

 It’s so hard to choose one, so I always end up with the Mini Pie Combination: a mini Fisherman’s pie and a mini Cottage pie served with fresh fruit.
 If you’re really hungry, try the Banger Pub Sandwich, a huge hoagie-style bun stuffed with traditional English sausage and served with wedge fries.
 For dessert, the Sticky Toffee Pudding is a crowd favorite, or head around the corner to Florean Fortescue’s Ice Cream Parlour for unique ice cream flavors such as Butterbeer, clotted cream, chocolate chili or Earl Grey and lavender.

-Whether you have a strong craving for a burger or are looking to expand your food horizons with exotic new flavors, these Universal Studios counter service gems are there to satisfy your family’s needs.
+Whether you have a strong craving for a burger or are looking to expand your food horizons with exotic new flavors, these Universal Studios counter-service gems are there to satisfy your family’s needs.

-Have a favorite Universal Studios counter service restaurant we haven't listed?
+Have a favorite Universal Studios counter-service restaurant we haven't listed?
 Share with us in the comments below.
 You'll find more information about planning your visit to Universal Orlando inside our Orlando Planning Guide.